 3. When will payment of weekly payments and medical expenses cease under the Statutory Benefits Scheme?

-Once you have claimed statutory benefits, the insurer will pay weekly compensation payments (if you cannot work) and medical expenses for six months.
+After you have claimed statutory benefits, the insurer will start paying weekly compensation payments and medical expenses if you cannot work for up to six months/26 weeks.

-Within those six months, usually around the four-month mark, the insurer will decide regarding the following: –
+At around the four-month mark, the insurer will then make a decision about the following:

 - Whether you have a “minor injury” as defined by the Motor Accidents Injuries Act.

-You are only entitled to continue to receive weekly payments after 26 weeks if the insurer decides that: –
+You are then entitled to continue to receive weekly payments after the initial 26 weeks, but only if the insurer decides that:

 - The accident was not wholly or mostly your fault; and